freddyGiant/study-bot/README.md

 # study-bot
-a bot for my got damn discord server. that is all.
+a bot for my got d*mn discord server. that is all.
 ### *todo:*
 - [ ] commandSkip
 - [ ] speakall mode